What to Expect During Catheter Ablation

 - Pacing device, which will speed up the heart

-- Mapping system, which helps the doctor locate the source of irregular electrical impulses
+- Mapping system to help the EP locate the source of irregular electrical impulses

-- Ablation machine to deliver radiofrequency, cryo, or laser energy for creating scar tissue
+- Ablation machine to deliver radiofrequency, cryo, laser energy, or ultrasound energy for creating scar tissue

-- Fluoroscopy X-ray machine, which helps the doctor monitor the catheters
+- Fluoroscopy X-ray machine to help the EP monitor the catheters

-Once you're hooked up to all the equipment, and are drowsy or asleep, the doctor inserts the catheters into large veins in the groin, neck, or arm.
-They are directed toward the right atrium, and a needle carries the catheters through the septum, the wall between the left and right atrium, and into the left atrium.
+Once you’re hooked up to all the equipment and are drowsy or asleep, the doctor inserts the catheters into large veins in the groin, neck, or arm.
+Then, they are directed toward the right atrium.
+Next, a needle carries the catheters through the septum, the wall between the left and right atrium, and into the left atrium.

-The pacing device speeds up the heart by sending electrical impulses to it.
-When the source of your irregular heartbeat is located, the doctor will use the catheter to apply energy from the ablation machine to produce a scar that blocks electrical impulses from the pulmonary veins and other areas of the left atrium, shutting down the abnormal rhythms and preventing afib.
+First, a mapping catheter is inserted.
+Electrodes at the catheter tip provide tiny electrical impulses to activate and identify the abnormal heart tissue causing your arrhythmia.
+Then, when the source of your irregular heartbeat is located, the EP will insert an ablation catheter.
+It will apply energy from the ablation machine to produce a scar that blocks electrical impulses from the pulmonary veins and other left atrium areas.
+This shuts down down the abnormal rhythms and prevents afib.
+In the last few years, catheters that can perform both mapping and ablation have been put into use.

 What should you expect to feel?
-When the doctor injects medication, you may feel a burning sensation, and may also feel burning or discomfort when the energy is applied.
-You may also feel your heart speed up or pulse when the pacing device increases the heart rate.
+This may depend on the kind of anesthesia you receive.
+When the doctor injects medication, you may feel a burning sensation.
+You may also feel burning or discomfort when the energy is applied.
+In addition, you may feel your heart speed up when the electrode catheter activates the abnormal tissue causing your arrhythmia.
+However, many afib patients report feeling nothing at all, having slept through the procedure.

 To learn what to expect during recovery, see What to Expect After Catheter Ablation.